VanRijnLab/jsrl-basic/README.md

-You can then access the webpage at this domain: [example.com/jsrl-basic/us-towns.html](example.com/jsrl-basic/us-towns.html)
+The webpage can then be accessed at this domain: [example.com/jsrl-basic/us-towns.html](example.com/jsrl-basic/us-towns.html)

-### Data
+## Data

-Data is saved in the `jsrl/data` folder (only at the end of the task) and persists when the containers are shut down.
+Response data is saved in the `jsrl/data` folder (only at the end of the task) and persists when the containers are shut down.